wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 **Note:**
 - The account key must be kept secure and up to date.
 If you rotate keys, update the app settings and restart the service.
-- No evidence files are stored on the local filesystem or `/tmp` directories.
+- No evidence files are stored on the local filesystem or `/tmp` directories except for temporary OCR processing.

 ### Security
 - Anonymous access to the blob container is disabled.